 My writers are good at researching stuff on the web written by others on the web who are good at pretending to know stuff on the web.
 I instruct them to avoid such people and only cherry pick people with credibility to gain an edge.
 Borrowing another person's credibility is the cheap and easy way to go.
 Nowadays, every one of my writers' articles covers its cost in less than six hours.

 One of my writers wrote a great post about how to get promoted in the workplace, yet she's never had a steady job before.
 She's a freelance writer, but the post was shared all over social media partly because she is very attractive.
 I make her put her picture up on every single post and she loves it, so do hoards of her readers which are 80% male.
 Another one of my writers produces great articles on how to buy property with no money down.
 Don't tell my readers, but he's never owned a property before and I hope people following his advice don't get burned.

 Look Sam, you and I are fine either way we cut it.
-I’m running a business, and you…. well, you’re running a blog.
-I’m totally on board with your Stealth Wealth movement don’t get me wrong.
-I don’t go to conferences.
-I don’t participate in community meet-ups.
-I have no time for forums.
-I don’t even write my own content thanks to ghost writers.
-Yet I know for a fact that I’m in the top 0.1% of online income earners.
-If you want to make money online, you’ve got to pump out tons of content in lucrative fields for cheap.
+I'm running a business, and you…. well, you're running a blog.
+I'm totally on board with your Stealth Wealth movement don't get me wrong.
+I don't go to conferences.
+Nor do I participate in community meet-ups.
+I don't even write my own content thanks to ghost writers.
+Yet I know for a fact that I'm in the top 0.1% of online income earners.
+If you want to make money online, you've got to pump out tons of content in lucrative fields for cheap.
 Google caring about authority and authorship is baloney.
-Readers don’t care about authority either because they’re too lazy to even click on the author’s ‘About’ page.
+Readers don't care about authority either because they're too lazy to even click on the author's ‘About' page.